-The George Street Heritage Area subject to this policy, is generally surrounded by the Plympton Precinct (refer to LPP 3.1.1).
-It is a cohesive area whereby a majority of the places were constructed in the late nineteenth century and the first quarter of the twentieth century.
-It is comprised primarily of commercial buildings with a small number of dwellings for workers and their families.
+The George Street Heritage Area subject to this policy, is generally surrounded by the Plympton Precinct (refer to LPP 3.1.1) It is a cohesive area whereby a majority of the places were constructed in the late nineteenth century and the first quarter of the twentieth century.
+It is comprised primarily of commercial buildings with a small number of homes for workers and their families.

-This Heritage Area is part of a suburban residential development associated with the expansion of Fremantle, and East Fremantle in particular.
+The George Street Heritage Area is part of a suburban residential development associated with the expansion of Fremantle, and East Fremantle in particular.
 The discovery of gold in Western Australia in the 1880s and 1890s resulted in a large and rapid increase in population within the Plympton Precinct area.
 It developed during this time to accommodate Fremantle's growing population of workers and their families who wanted to live close to their sources of income.

-The Area developed integrally with the establishment of the Plympton area when a localised provision for goods and services was required for the occupants in the vicinity.
+The George Street Heritage Area developed integrally with the establishment of the Plympton area when a localised provision for goods and services was required for the occupants in the vicinity.
 The establishment of a civic centre between King and Duke Street led to the development of this part of George Street.
 By the end of World War I, the construction of several corner shops had been completed.

 In 1974, the Stirling Bridge was built and in 1985 it was extended through to Leach Highway.
-In the twenty-first century, the George Street Heritage Area has undergone extensive redevelopment with progressive restoration of shop fronts and verandahs, the reoccupation of shops, major restoration of significant heritage buildings and development on vacant portions of heritage sites.
+In the twenty-first century, the George Street Heritage Area has undergone extensive redevelopment with progressive restoration of shop fronts and verandahs and reoccupation of shops.